 We set out to write this Flatiron Guide to German Wines to explain not just why the wine geeks go so nutty for all things Deutsch, and not just why German wines are among the best wines for the super-casual wine drinker.
-And not even why we are so deeply in love with them, ourselves.

 Few things are as exciting as realizing you are experiencing an undiscovered phenomenon.
 Like your cousin who was playing Nirvana tapes before they hit the radio, or the line cook flipping burgers next to Danny Meyer.
 You vibrate with the energy of the thing, you can’t wait for it to infect everyone else.
 You start passing out cassette tapes and inviting your friends out to dinner.